Residential Services

 Executive Director of Detention Programs

-The Executive Director of Detention Programs with the Maryland Department of Juvenile Services (DJS) oversees the programming, safety, and security for the Department of Juvenile Services' detention facilities, along with the Foster Grandparents Program and CHAMPS.
+The Executive Director of Detention Programs with the Maryland Department of Juvenile Services (DJS) oversees the programming, safety, and security for the Department of Juvenile Services' detention facilities and transportation services.

 Robin Brady-Slifer